sozalpasan1/scoobydoogame/Design.md

     * [https://youtube.com/shorts/pqUWnTyib9c?si=TRzndKCEO2ANC5\_U](https://youtube.com/shorts/pqUWnTyib9c?si=TRzndKCEO2ANC5_U)
       * The final game will basically be this but reskinned \+ the snack and shaggy elements.
       * This should give a good idea of the “skeleton” of the game
       * Kanye (the monster) is chasing you (Scooby-Doo).
 As the monster gets closer the music gets louder.
 While you are running from the monster, a 30 second timer is counting down and you need to eat a “snack” that's randomly placed on the map to reset the timer.
-While you are eating snacks and running away from the monster, you are looking for shaggy.
+While you are eating snacks and running away from the monster, you are looking for shaggy.  `The way scooby finds shaggy isn't really outlined.
+Is he just sitting somewhere on the map randomly?
+How is the user rewarded for finding shaggy other than just a basic victory screen?`
     * Add decorations around the map.
-Gargoyles, bookshelves, long tables, chandeliers, big bedrooms, vanities, make it look like an old abandoned mansion.
+Gargoyles, bookshelves, long tables, chandeliers, big bedrooms, vanities, make it look like an old abandoned mansion. `Do these block the path of the user or are they just decoration?`

 !["image"](https://github.com/MiloMessinger/Sean-scoobydoogame/blob/main/image2.png?raw=true)